Ready for the next step?

 Offering courses ranging from history of art to Greek, Roman, Medieval, Renaissance, African, Native, Pre-Columbian, Japanese, Chinese, Contemporary, and Women Artists.

 Students are introduced to the process of making ceramics beginning with clay body composition through procedures for firing kilns and glazing techniques & formulas.

 Offering state-of-the-art computer imaging, artistic exploration and knowledge beyond visualizing scientific concepts; skills often sought by employers.

 Emphasis includes composition, content, technical concerns, use of color and a range of material use from traditional to contemporary alternatives.

 The studio includes facilities for various surface processes such as screen-printing and dye work, as well as cloth construction on tapestry, four- and eight-harness floor looms.

-This program prepares students to work as visual thinkers and communicators using a variety of traditional print and emerging electronic media.
+Work as creative visual thinkers and communicators using a variety of traditional print and emerging digital media.

 Comprehensive study of basic and advanced techniques and processes for the creation of wearable art.